 – Otherwise, PicOutputFlag is set equal to pic_output_flag.

+When the coded picture is the first picture with nuh_layer_id greater than 0 in the current access unit, the variable IntraLayerNonRefPresentInAUFlag is set equal to 0.

 The following applies:

-– If discardable_flag is equal to 1, the decoded picture is marked as "unused for reference".
+– If pic_ref_idc is equal to 3, the decoded picture is marked as "unused for reference".

+– Otherwise, if pic_ref_idc is equal to 2, the decoded picture is marked as "used for short-term reference" and the variable IntraLayerNonRefPresentInAUFlag is set equal to 1.

 – Otherwise, the decoded picture is marked as "used for short-term reference".

-When TemporalId is equal to HighestTid, the marking process for sub-layer non-reference pictures not needed for inter-layer prediction specified in subclause F.8.1.2.1 is invoked with latestDecLayerId equal to nuh_layer_id as input.
+When TemporalId is equal to HighestTid or IntraLayerNonrefPresentInAuFlag is equal to 1, the marking process for sub-layer non-reference pictures not needed for inter-layer prediction specified in subclause F.8.1.2.1 is invoked with latestDecLayerId equal to nuh_layer_id as input.

 FirstPicInLayerDecodedFlag[ nuh_layer_id ] is set equal to 1.